Walton5888/pihole.github.io/README.md

 Downloads the latest piehole image to your docker installation.

-## 4. Run Pi-hole Container
+## 4. Create and Run Pi-hole Container
-Now, you can create and run a Pi-hole container using the following command.
-Replace your_password with your desired web interface password:
+Now, you can create and run a Pi-hole container using the following commands.
+Replace user_password with your own password:

 docker run -d \